DrDiban/K-means-img-sorting/README.md

 </p>

 ## Result
-3 centroids are chosen since there are three different type of flowers.
+1) 3 centroids are chosen since there are three different type of flowers.

-The initial values for the 3 centroids are randomly chosen from the 30 images of flowers.
+2) The initial values for the 3 centroids are randomly chosen from the 30 images of flowers.

-The model is run for 100 times with each time the values for the 3 centroids chosen randomly.
+3) The model is run for 100 times with each time the values for the 3 centroids chosen randomly.

-At each run, the iteration is carried out 10 times to find the optimum sum square diffrence between the images and centroids.
+4) At each run, the iteration is carried out 10 times to find the optimum sum square diffrence between the images and centroids.

-The number of iteratiosn required to reach optimillaty is tracked using variable "itrlist".
+5) The number of iteratiosn required to reach optimillaty is tracked using variable "*itrlist*".